mixxxdj/mixxx/source/glossary.rst

    DRM
      Digital Rights Management (DRM) technologies attempt to control what you can and can't do with the media and hardware you've purchased.
-Typically, a DRM system either encrypting the data so that it can only be accessed in a way authorized by copyright holders or marks content with a digital watermark or similar method so that the content can not be freely distributed.
+Typically, a DRM system either encrypts the data so that it can only be accessed in a way authorized by copyright holders or marks content with a digital watermark or similar method so that the content can not be freely distributed.
+For information about how you can get involved in activism against DRM, see `Defective by Design <http://www.defectivebydesign.org>`_.

    shoutcast
-     Shoutcast is proprietary software that allows digital audio content to be broadcast to and from media †player software, enabling the creation of Internet radio stations.
+     Shoutcast is proprietary software that allows digital audio content to be broadcast to and from media player software, enabling the creation of Internet radio stations.

    icecast